-For Undergraduate and Postgraduate students within the Deanery of Biomedical Sciences.
-An academic appeal is a request for a decision made by a Board of Examiners to be reconsidered in relation to marks, progression, degree classification or degree award.
+The University has in place a process for an Academic Appeal, following the release of results.
+An Appeal is a request for a decision made by a Board of Examiners relating to marks, progression, degree classification and/or degree award to be reconsidered.

 It is important to note that the appeal process cannot be used to challenge academic judgment.
 That is, you cannot submit an appeal simply because you believe that you deserve a better mark.
 There are specific grounds under which an Academic Appeal may be submitted.
 These are set out in the relevant university Academic Appeal Regulations.

 If you are considering lodging an appeal, it is important that you act promptly, and adhere to the timescale set by academic services.

 The School strongly recommends that if you are considering submitting an Academic Appeal you should first study the guidance on the Appeals webpages, then contact the EUSA Advice Place, where trained advisers can offer guidance and support: